Managing Users and Groups

 The group file

 The /etc/group file holds group information about the entire system (see man 5 group).
-The file can be viewed by anyone on a system, by default, but there is also a groups command (see man groups) that will return the groups for a user.
-Running the groups command by itself will return your own memberships.
+By default the file can be viewed by anyone on a system, but there is also a groups command that will return the groups for a user.
+See: man groups Running the groups command by itself will return your own memberships.

 Management Tools